Fight Traffic Ticket in South CarolinaPage OverviewSUMMARY: How to Fight a South Carolina Traffic Ticket

-Check your ticket for your hearing date.
-To contest your ticket, you must appear in court on this date.
-Failure to do so leads to an automatic guilty verdict.
+Check your traffic ticket for your hearing date.
+To fight the charge, you must appear in court on this date.
+Failure to do so leads to an automatic "guilty" verdict.

 At this point, you must pay the traffic ticket fine.
-Most courts allow drivers to pay their tickets within 15 days of the hearing date; pay your ticket within this time period or you could face license suspension.
+Be sure to pay your ticket before the due date as you could face a driver's license suspension.

 Determine Where to Plead

-Your ticket includes the name and contact information of the court handling your ticket, and this is where you’ll plead not guilty.
+Your traffic ticket includes the name and contact information of the court handling your ticket, and this is where you'll plead "not guilty."

 Inform the Court

-To inform the court of your not guilty plea, you only have to show up on your hearing date.
-Check your ticket for the date and time.
+To inform the SC court of your "not guilty" plea, you only have to show up on your hearing date.
+Check your traffic ticket for the date and time.
 Typically, judges handle hearings right then.

 You can request a trial by jury, too.
 Just show up on your hearing date and let the judge know you want a trial by jury.
 He'll then schedule a new date.